mefranklin6/Extron-Frontend-API/README.md

 Deployment is mostly unchanged from the normal process, but please pay attention to how devices and elements need to be instantiated.

-1. As normal, place your `.gdl` file in `layout` then setup your room configuration JSON file, but make note of the `Device Alias`'s you assign to processors and touch panels.
+1. As normal, place your `.gdl` file in `layout` then setup your room configuration JSON file, but make note of the `Device Alias`'s you assign to processors and UI Devices (touch panels).

 2. Write the `config.json` file from this project to the root of your processor.
 This file contains the address for your backend server and NTP server coniguration.